 Behavioral Measurement and Assessment is a course designed to provide the student with experience in careful measurement and assessment of behavior.
 Methods for obtaining specific types of behavioral data, graphing and analyzing data, making recommendations and terminating services will be covered.
 Additionally, some behavior change procedures will be introduced for students to learn, measure, and evaluate.
-Session: Spring
+(GR)

-SED 704: Functional Assessment
+SED 704: Functional Assessment 3 Credit Hour(s)

 Functional Assessment is a course designed to provide the student with the history and hands on experience in fundamental elements of direct observation, functional behavioral assessment, functional analysis methodology, function-based intervention, and function-based behavior change intervention procedures.
-Session: Summer
+(GR)